Infraspecific name: Legitimate infraspecific names

 The same epithet can be used again within a species, at whatever level, only if the names with the re-used epithet are attached to the same type.
 Thus there can be a form called Poa secunda f. juncifolia as well as the subspecies Poa secunda subsp. juncifolia if, and only if, the type specimen of Poa secunda f. juncifolia is the same as the type specimen of Poa secunda subsp. juncifolia (in other words, if there is a single type specimen whose classification is Poa secunda subsp. juncifolia f. juncifolia).

 If two infraspecific taxa which have different types are accidentally given the same epithet, then a homonym has been created.
 The earliest published name is the legitimate one and the other must be changed.

 Specifying authors

-When indicating authors for infraspecific names, it is possible to show either just the author(s) of the final, infraspecific epithet, or the authors of both the specific and the infraspecific epithets.
+When indicating authors for infraspecific names, it is possible to show either just the author(s) of the final, infraspecific epithet, or the authors of both the specific and the infraspecific epithets, as is demonstrated throughout the ICN.
 Examples: